 Absolutely!
 I have a delicious Amaretto Hot Chocolate recipe you can substitute with oat milk.
 Or, try a shot of Bailey’s, Kahlua, or Bourbon in your glass.

 I usually got for a whipped coconut cream and a little bit of shaved chocolate and chocolate syrup.
-You can also add vegan marshmallows, toffee bits, crushed graham crackers or biscotti.
+You can also add vegan mini marshmallows, toffee bits, crushed graham crackers or biscotti.

 Of course!
 Cool to room temperature, then store in the fridge until chilled, about 2 to 4 hours.
 Note that chilled hot chocolate tends to taste less sweet, so you may want to adjust the sugar levels.